Level shifter: Types of level shifter

 Uni-directional – All input pins are dedicated to one voltage domain, all output pins are dedicated to the other.

 Bi-directional with Dedicated ports – Each voltage domain has both input and output pins, but the data direction of a pin does not change.

 Bi-directional with external direction indicator – When an external signal is changed, inputs become outputs and vice versa.

 Bi-directional, auto-sensing – A pair of I/O spanning voltage domains can act as either inputs or outputs depending on external stimulus without the need for a dedicated direction control pin.

 Hardware implementation

 Fixed function level shifter ICs - These ICs provide several different types of level shift in fixed function devices.
 Often lumped into 2-bit, 4-bit, or 8-bit level shift configurations offered with various VDD1 and VDD2 ranges, these devices translate logic levels without any additional integrated logic or timing adjustment.

 Configurable mixed-signal ICs (CMICs) – Level shifter circuitry can also be implemented in a CMIC.
 The no-code programmable nature of CMICs allows designers to implement fully customizable level shifters with the added option to integrate configurable logic or timing adjustments in the same device.

+Power Management ICs realize level shifters using differential signaling.
+The differential pair steers the current in one of its two legs which then drives a latch in a different voltage domain and level shifts the voltage.

 Applications of level shifters

 Since level shifters are used to resolve the voltage incompatibility between various parts of a system, they have a wide range of applications as well.
 Level shifters are widely used in interfacing legacy devices and also in SD cards, SIM cards, CF cards, audio codecs and UARTs.

+Level shifters are also widely used in gate driver circuits used in power management ICs.
+In these applications, level shifter translates the control logic signal to high voltages used in driving power MOSFETs.